The Fixed Primary Mirror

 Alternative Recommendations

-Besides the Zhumell Z100, which is essentially identical to the SkyScanner 100, any of our alternative recommendations to the SkyScanner 100 are at higher price brackets:
+Besides the Zhumell Z100, which is essentially identical to the SkyScanner 100, any of our alternative recommendations for the SkyScanner 100 are in higher price brackets:

 $200-$250